-In matters pertaining to the academic content, the student can bring University College Absalon's decision before a board of appeals which shall be appointed by University College Absalon.
+In matters pertaining to the academic content, the student can bring University College Absalon's decision before a board of appeals, which shall be appointed by University College Absalon.
 Such an appeal must be reasoned and in writing and submitted no later than 2 weeks after Absalon has submitted its decision.

-Read more about complaints and appeals on University College Absalon's digital platform Fronter.
+Read more about complaints and appeals on the University College Absalon website and learning management system.

-Part 5 Internship
+Part 5 Engineering internship

 Internship is an integral element in the Bachelor Degree in Engineering.
 It equals 30 ECTS credits of the programme's 210 ECTS credits.
 The internship, scheduled to take place in semester 6, is of a duration of approximately 5 months fulltime work.
-In general, this covers the period from approximately 1 February to 30 June.
+In general, this covers the period from 1 February to 30 June.

-Exhaustive information as well as relevant documents relative to the internship, such as e.g. a contract, is available on University College Absalon's digital platform Praktikportalen.
+Exhaustive information as well as relevant documents relative to the internship, such as e.g. a contract, is available on University College Absalon's learning management system.
 A description of the academic content of the internship is set out on the website of the education.